 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For topical dosage form (cream):

-- Adults—Apply to the affected area of the skin once or twice a day.
+- Adults—Apply to the affected area of the skin 1 or 2 times a day.

 - Children—Use and dose must be determined by your doctor.